General Visual & Performing Arts

 |Hispanic or Latino||37|

-Americans aren’t the only ones with an interest in Visual Arts.
+Students from other countries are interested in Visual Arts, too.
 About 20.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea